-For more information, please contact the school principal, Oscar Leon, at 408-928-8350.
+To learn more about opportunities to be involved, please call the school's principal, Jacquie Montejano, at 408-928-7950.

 MEASURES OF PROGRESS

 Academic Performance Index

 The Academic Performance Index (API) is California's way of comparing schools based on student test scores.
 The index was created in 1999 to help parents and educators recognize schools that show progress and identify schools that need help.
 It is also used to compare schools in a statewide ranking system.
 The California Department of Education (CDE) calculates a school's API using student test results from the California Standards Tests and, for high schools, the California High School Exit Exam (CAHSEE).
 APIs range from 200 to 1000.
 The CDE expects all schools to eventually obtain APIs of at least 800.
 Additional information on the API can be found on the CDE Web site.